-Improving health & care services today - In the next 1-2 years we will:

-- Ensure a greater involvement of people, the Voluntary, Community and Social Enterprise (VCSE) sector and communities in priority projects across localities with a focus on improving independence and health equity - Support strong local governance (as nonstatutory partnerships) with accountability for transformational change over the medium to longer-term.
+Transforming what we do -Improving health & care services In the next 5 years we will today - In the next 1-2 years we will: ▶ Ensure strong, mature partnerships in each ▶ Ensure a greater involvement of people, the locality with wide membership from partners Voluntary, Community and Social Enterprise and communities (VCSE) sector and communities in priority projects across localities with a focus on ▶ Support communities to be empowered to improving independence and health equity build on the strengths and assets they have ▶ Support strong local governance (as non-▶ Ensure that there is a close alignment between statutory partnerships) with accountability for priorities and resource allocation within transformational change over the medium to localities. longer-term.